What Is The Mohawk Tribe Known For

 Contemporary Mohawk Communities

 Today, Mohawk people live in communities across North America, including in New York State, Ontario, and Quebec.
-Despite the challenges of colonization and assimilation, they have maintained their cultural identity and continue to advocate for their rights and sovereignty.
+So despite the challenges of colonization and assimilation, they have maintained their cultural identity and continue to advocate for their rights and sovereignty.
 Mohawk communities are actively involved in preserving their language, culture, and traditions, and they are working to address issues such as economic development, education, and healthcare.

 Trends and Latest Developments